 How long before I can return to normal activity?

-Most women return to their usual activities in one week.
+Most patients return to their usual activities in one week.
 However, you must not lift anything for the first two weeks and do no heavy lifting for the first four weeks.

 Schedule Your Consultation